 Linguistic intelligence is the ability to process information using words and language.

 Compared to processing images or speech, reading is more challenging as parts of our brain are making connections.
 When we read, we are also required to construct and imagine.
 Reading not only helps to improve language, which is necessary for communication and to get on with tasks of everyday life, it also keeps our mind sharp.

 Starting to read early may not only help in the growth of your child’s literacy, but it may also benefit a wider range of cognitive abilities that are crucial later in their life.

-Early start in reading is important in predicting a lifetime of literacy experience.
+An early start in reading is important in predicting a lifetime of literacy experience.
 In a study done by Professors Cunningham and Stanovich, they found that students who had a quick start in reading were more likely to read more over the years.
 The results also revealed that reading volume had a significant contribution to vocabulary, general knowledge, verbal fluency and spelling.
 In a nutshell, reading does make you smarter!

 If you have young children just starting to speak and read, read with them daily to expand their vocabulary.
 When you read with them, explicitly bring attention to certain words.
 For older children, introduce concept stories to expand their vocabulary and encourage imagination.
-This helps them to have better grasp of more abstract concepts.
+This helps them to have a better grasp of more abstract concepts.